rjzupkoii/chemsim/README.md

 The simulation makes use of premain instrumentation and needs to be launched with the following parameters:

   -javaagent:lib/SizeOf.jar

+Depending upon the molelcue count, tuning of the JVM will be needed to either ensure enough space or prevent overcollection by the GC.
+One starting point is the following, but they are by no means guarneteed to be ideal:

+ -Xms4G  -XX:+UseParallelGC -XX:NewRatio=4

 ### Launch Examples
 With experimental data controlling hydrogen peroxide decay,